- GDP (PPP):

-Spain’s economic freedom score is 68.2, making its economy the 41st freest in the 2022 Index.
-Spain is ranked 26th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Spain’s economic freedom score is 65.0, making its economy the 51st freest in the 2023 Index.
+Its score is 3.2 points lower than last year.
+Spain is ranked 29th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

-Since returning to democracy in 1975, Spain has become the eurozone’s fourth-largest economy.
-The government in Madrid removed a rogue regional government in Catalonia after an illegal 2017 independence referendum, but regional elections in February 2021 returned a pro-independence Catalonian majority to power.
+Spain returned to democracy in 1975 and is the eurozone’s fourth-largest economy.
+The government in Madrid removed a rogue regional government in Catalonia after an illegal 2017 independence referendum, but February 2021 regional elections returned a pro-independence Catalonian majority to power.
 Prime Minister Pedro Sánchez’s center-left Spanish Socialist Workers Party (PSOE) heads a minority coalition with the radical-left Podemos party.
-A July cabinet reshuffle was intended to boost the PSOE’s flagging popularity.
-The center-right People’s Party won Madrid regional elections in May 2021, and the conservative Vox is also gaining momentum.
+The center-right People’s Party has won a series of regional elections including a June 2022 vote in Andalusia, typically a PSOE stronghold.
 Spain’s diversified economy includes manufacturing, financial services, pharmaceuticals, textiles and apparel, footwear, chemicals, and a booming tourism industry.

 Rule of Law

 The overall rule of law is well respected in Spain.
 The country’s property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.